beingofexistence13/dx/contributing/core/vscode-debugger.md

 4. Save the file.
 5. Now you can start the debugger and it will run against the `examples/hello-world` app!

-To see the changes you make to the Next.js codebase during development, you can run `pnpm dev` in the root directory, which will watch for file changes in `packages/next` and recompile the Next.js source code on any file saves.
+To see the changes you make to the Next.js codebase during development, you can run `bun dev` in the root directory, which will watch for file changes in `packages/next` and recompile the Next.js source code on any file saves.

 ## Breakpoints